aruneshmee/Freshmen_Year_Projects/README.md

 Special Instructions:

-- Read the intruction throughout the game carefully.
+- Read the instructions throughout the game carefully.